Gap between quantum theory based on real and complex numbers is arbitrarily large

-\textit{Acknowledgements---} RA and SS acknowledge the QuantERA II Programme (VERIqTAS project) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+RA and SS acknowledge the QuantERA II Programme (VERIqTAS project) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+SS also acknowledges the National Science Centre, Poland, grant Opus 25, UMO-2023/49/B/ST2/02468.
 MOR acknowledges funding by the ANR for the JCJC grant LINKS (ANR-23-CE47-0003) and INRIA and CIEDS Action Exploratoire project DEPARTURE.

+S.S., D.T., M.O.R, and R.A. conceived the idea, designed the proofs and prepared the manuscript.